 In order to maintain confidentiality and security, the program utilizes an independent provider, Verified by Synergy Gateway for field placement documentation collection and validation.
 This process is the Electronic Student Permit Checking (ESPC).
-There is a cost associated with this external agency of $49.95.
+There is a cost associated with this external agency.
 Please refer to the Police Foundations ESPC Information Package for details.

 For more information contact Treina Kennington, Student Advisor/Field Placement Officer.